arunjoseph-bioinfo/bioinformatics_project/README.md

     * The app expects gene count tables with column one being gene names and following columns represent the samples.
 If your format is any different, it may not work.
     * The gene counts must be integers.
 If the file contains decimals, the app will not work (DESeq2 expects counts.
 If normalised (e.g., using log or TPM), make them into whole numbers before running the app)
     * Uploading any files other than '.csv' or '.xlsx' will raise an error.
+    * You can use the sample files provided in the directory to test the app.
+        "gene_count_data.csv"
+        "gene_counts.csv"
 2. Once the file is properly uploaded, you will see the sample names in one column and condition in another column.
 It contains a dropdown option, which lets you choose controls and treatments.
     * Select atleast one control and two treatments for comparison.
     * Only the selected samples will be compared in the differential expression analysis.